Posted on May 25, 2025 under

 Charley River Rafting

 Rafting the Charley is a journey of contrasts.
-Starting high on the tundra where the river is little more than a creek, we descend, through the canyon and into the Boreal Forest.
-Below lies the broad silty Yukon rich with history and offering some of the best campsites anywhere.
+Starting high on the tundra where the river is little more than a creek, we descend through the canyon and into the boreal forest.
+Below lies the broad and silty Yukon River, rich with history and offering some of the best campsites anywhere.

 Read More...